 He added, “We look forward to his contribution and guidance about the Muslim lifestyle market in Japan.”

-Mr. Akira Miyama joins six other international members; consist of leading figures in the Muslim world
+Mr. Akira Miyama joins six other international members; consisting of leading figures in the Muslim world

 - Mr. Saleh Lootah, MD at Al Islami Foods, UAE